MSG Sphere at The Venetian to cost $1.2B plus

 The price tag was disclosed for the first time Tuesday during MSG’s fourth-quarter earnings call.
 The project has been under construction just east of The Venetian for nearly a year.

-In Tuesday’s conference call, MSG President Andrew Lustgarten gave new details about Sphere programming, saying he expects it to become the company’s most-used MSG venue, a portfolio that includes Madison Square Garden as well as Radio City Music Hall in New York.
+In Tuesday’s conference call, MSG President Andrew Lustgarten gave new details about Sphere programming, saying he expects it to become the company’s most-used MSG venue, a portfolio that includes Madison Square Garden and Radio City Music Hall in New York.

 “Las Vegas is one of the world’s top entertainment destinations, with over 40 million visitors annually, many of whom are looking for new experiences, and we’re going to give it to them.
 MSG Sphere will be an entirely new platform, unlike anything we’ve ever seen,” Lustgarten said.

-In addition to concerts, award shows and product introductions, Lustgarten said the Sphere aims to create “original attractions that showcase the venue’s state-of-the-art technology and run multiple times a day, year round.”
+With concerts, award shows and product introductions, Lustgarten said, the Sphere aims to create “original attractions that showcase the venue’s state-of-the-art technology and run multiple times a day, year round.”

 The structure will have interior and exterior screens the size of three football fields and a state-of-the-art sound system that will enhance the quality of performances.

-Scheduled to open in 2021, the venue will be 360 feet tall and 516 feet wide and will connect to The Venetian and the Sands Expo and Convention Center via a 1,000-foot pedestrian bridge.
+The venue, scheduled to open in 2021, will be 360 feet tall and 516 feet wide and will connect to The Venetian and the Sands Expo and Convention Center via a 1,000-foot pedestrian bridge.

 Incentive benchmark

 The company estimates the project cost at $1.2 billion while general contractor AECOM estimates $1.7 billion.
-Negotiations are underway to resolve the difference.
+Talks are underway to resolve the difference.

 AECOM, which built T-Mobile Arena in Las Vegas, Mercedes-Benz Stadium in Atlanta and the USTA Billie Jean King National Tennis Center in Queens, New York, was hired in June to build the 17,500-seat, sphere-shaped building on 18 acres.